 • Social-only discount codes that track campaign effectiveness

-• Strategic CTAs placed at peak engagement points in content
+• Strategic CTAs are placed at peak engagement points in content

 • Social proof highlights showcasing testimonials and reviews